 As the site's owner and steward, the Las Vegas Valley Water District works with the Springs Preserve Foundation to protect the area and create a community gathering place—a gateway through time where people can learn about the Las Vegas Valley's rich history and explore methods to ensure sustainability for our future.

 See how “water works”

-Among the many things to see at the Springs Preserve is WaterWorks, a new permanent exhibit featuring dynamic, hand-on experiences that show the inner workings of how water is treated and delivered in Southern Nevada.
+Among the many things to see at the Springs Preserve is WaterWorks, the newest permanent exhibit featuring dynamic, hand-on experiences that show the inner workings of how water is treated and delivered in Southern Nevada.

 It takes a lot of work to get water to your tap.
 And a lot of people behind-the-scenes make it happen.
 WaterWorks lets you experience how it’s done first hand.